hms-dbmi/generate-tiff-offsets/README.md

 ```

 This command writes the Version 0 Index to the local file system, adjacent to the
 input TIFF with the file name `<my_file>.offsets.json`.

-Our web-viewer,
+> NOTE: ⚠️ Our OME-TIFF web-viewer, [Avivator](http://avivator.gehlenborglab.org) expects
-[Avivator](http://avivator.gehlenborglab.org) expects this naming convension and folder
+> this naming convension and folder structure in order for the Index
-structure in order for the Index OME-TIFF to be recognized.
+> OME-TIFF to be recognized.

 ## 🌎 Web application